aesmail/kaffy/README.md

     ]
   ]
 ```

+You can set the `:hide_dashboard` option to true to hide the dashboard link from the side menu.
+To change the home page, change the `:home_page` option to one of the following:

+- `[kaffy: :dashboard]` for the default dashboard page.
+- `[schema: ["blog", "post"]]` to make the home page the index page for the `Post` schema under the 'Blog' context.
+- `[page: "my-custom-page"]` to make the custom page with the `:slug` "my-custom-page" the home page.
+See the Custom Pages section below.

 Note that, for auto-detection to work properly, schemas in different contexts should have different direct "prefix" namespaces.
 That is: